 Carer Payment - For carers who are unable to support themselves in the workforce because they provide full-time care for a person with a disability in that person’s home.
 Carer does not need to live with the person for whom they care.
 Subject to an income and assets test.
 For further information contact Centrelink.

 Carer Allowance - Available to parents or carers who provide personal daily care for adults or children with a disability or severe medical condition.
-Free of an income or assets test; can be paid in addition to other payments such as the Carer Payment or Age Pension.
-For further information contact Centrelink.
+No asset or income test; can be paid in addition to other payments such as the Carer Payment or Age Pension.

 For permanent residents of South Australia aged 60 years and over who are not working more than 20 hours per week in paid employment.